 Note: Message Types do not necessarily correlate to your product offerings; that specialization can be managed with conditional content.

-For this example, we will pretend to be a pet store, that sells Dogs, Cats and Rats, as well as training and supplies for all three animals.
-There will be times where you want to send an all-contact blast about a store-wide sale.
+For this example, we will pretend to be a pet store, that sells Dogs, Cats, and Rats, as well as training and supplies for all three animals.
+There will be times when you want to send an all-contact blast about a store-wide sale.
 But, by separating your contacts by their preferred animal types, you can contact them with special offers or information about their interest.
 We’ll begin by adding a few new tags for each type of animal.

 After you’ve created your message type tags, you can create Saved Segments through the Advanced Search option.
 Saved segments replace the functionality of maintaining multiple lists; you will be able to select these saved segments in campaigns and automations, targeting your contacts based on your specific searches.